GoogleChrome/web.dev/src/site/content/en/blog/websocketstream/index.md

 ### Suggested use cases for the WebSocketStream API {: #use-cases }

-Examples of sites that may use this API include:
+Examples of sites that can use this API include:

 * High-bandwidth WebSocket applications that need to retain interactivity, in particular video and screen-sharing.